BMI Calculator (Body Mass Index) for Adults

 For a broader wellness picture, also review activity, nutrition, sleep, waist size, and body composition.

-Why This Calculator Is Reliable
+Why This BMI Calculator Is a Helpful Starting Point

 This page is designed to help you understand:

-• How to calculate BMI correctly
+• How to calculate BMI using height and weight

-• What your BMI result means
+• What a healthy BMI range usually means for adults

 It is intended for estimation and educational use only, not for diagnosis or treatment.